amirhessam88/Regression-Error-Characteristic-Curve/README.md

 function of the error.
 The area over the REC curve (AOC), which can be calculated via the area under the REC curve (AOC = 1 - AUC) is a biased estimate of the expected error.
-Furthermore, the coefficient of determination R2 can be also calculated with respect to the AOC [Reference 1](https://github.com/amirhessam88/Regression-Error-Characteristic-Curve/blob/master/papers/paper2.pdf).
+Furthermore, the coefficient of determination $R^2$ can also be calculated with respect to the AOC [Reference 1](https://github.com/amirhessam88/Regression-Error-Characteristic-Curve/blob/master/papers/paper2.pdf).
 Likewise the
 ROC curve, the shape of the REC curve can also be used as a guidance for the users to reveal additional information about the data modeling.
 The REC curve was implemented